AlanCheen/Flap/README.md

 ## More Feature

-Flap adds some features for `FlapViewHolder` :
+Flap adds some features for `FlapItem` :

 1. Access a context directly by field `context`
 2. Call `findViewById()` instead of `itemView.findViewById`